Are there any dangerous animals in the Dominican Republic in 2023?

 - Mosquitoes like the aroma of perfumes, lotions, and scented deodorants, so try to avoid using them.

-- Mosquitoes are attracted by the smell of sweat so use antiperspirants, but not very perfumed.
+- The smell of sweat attracts mosquitoes, so use antiperspirants, but not very aromatic.

 - Close the doors and windows when you leave the room.